What is diet variation and why is it important?

 Misreporting in dietary assessment was extensively studied during the late 1980s/early 1990s.
 At that time, the focus of obesity research was on identifying a metabolic cause of obesity, as self-reported dietary intakes did not show intakes that were higher than in lean counterparts .

 In recent decades, diet quality, in addition to quantity, has received much attention.
 To study diet quality independent of diet quantity in population-health research, overall dietary habits and dietary intakes have been assessed after adjustment for total energy intake.
-Therefore, although the literature on misreporting largely focuses on the validity of total energy intake, it is crucial to consider the validity of estimating other dietary intakes after adjustment for total energy intake.
+Therefore, although the literature on misreporting largely focuses on the validity of total energy intake, it is crucial to consider the validity of estimating other dietary intakes after adjusting for total energy intake.

 What is the profile of misreporters?